What Is Nam Prik Pao?

 What does Nam Prik Pao taste like?

-Nam Prik Pao is smoky, sweet, sour, salty, and hot — in that order, and in balance.
+Nam Prik Pao is smoky, sweet, sour, salty, and hot, in that order and in balance.
 The smokiness comes from the roasted chilies and garlic.
 The sweetness from the palm sugar.
 The sourness from the tamarind.
 The salt from the fish sauce.
-The heat from the chilies themselves.
 No single flavor should dominate.
 If it tastes predominantly hot, it needs more palm sugar or tamarind.
-If it tastes predominantly sweet, it needs more fish sauce or a touch more tamarind.
+If it tastes predominantly sweet, it needs more fish sauce.

 How do I use Nam Prik Pao?

 Nam Prik Pao is one of the most versatile pastes in Thai cooking.
-It is the base flavor of Tom Yum soup — a spoonful goes into the broth at the start.
+It is the base flavor of Tom Yum soup.
 It is stirred into stir-fries for depth and heat.
-It is spread on rice with a fried egg.
-It is used as a dipping sauce for grilled meat or vegetables.
-A jar of it in the refrigerator changes what a weeknight dinner can be.
+It is spread on rice as a condiment, used as a dipping sauce for grilled meat or vegetables, and added to noodle dishes.
+A jar of it in the refrigerator changes what any weeknight dinner can become with a single spoonful.

 FLAVOR PROFILE

-Then the garlic follows — roasted past its sharpness into something sweeter and more complex, the cut sides deeply colored, the inside soft.
+Then the garlic follows, roasted past its sharpness into something sweeter and more complex.
 Then the shallots, similar in their transformation.
 And then the shrimp paste, which does not arrive loudly but is present underneath everything, a fermented depth that holds the whole paste together without announcing itself.

-In the mortar, the paste darkens as it comes together.
-Deep red-brown, glossy from the oil, smooth from the long work of the pestle.
-In the pan, when it cooks in the oil, something changes again — the edges caramelize slightly, the tamarind sharpens and then rounds, the palm sugar pulls everything toward sweet-and-savory in a way that the raw paste alone could not achieve.
+In the pan, when it cooks in the oil, something changes again.
+The edges caramelize slightly, the tamarind sharpens and then rounds, the palm sugar pulls everything toward sweet-and-savory in a way that the raw paste alone could not achieve.

 It is a paste that makes other things more.
 That is what it was always for.